-Speed, like weights, places a lot of pressure on muscles and causes them to work at total capacity—the faster you move, the more muscle fiber you use.
+Speed, like weights, place a lot of pressure on muscles and causes them to work at total capacity—the faster you move, the more muscle fiber you use.
 Speed and power use quick twitch muscles to generate energy.
 Most athletes who can run or swim fast are incredibly muscular.
 It takes muscles to perform work, and time, reps, sets, and weight measures work.
 When you change any of the four components, you also change the workload on the muscles.

 Speeding up an exercise and shorting the rest time has the same effect as adding more weight.
-Muscle growth happened when you activated the glycolytic energy pathway.
+This is because muscle growth happens when you activate the glycolytic energy pathway.
 This pathway uses glycogen at the muscle cell to fuel a speed home workout.
 Thy glycolytic pathway is right between the ATP-CTP and oxidative pathways.
-It is the middle pathway that provides energy from 15 seconds to 2 minutes.
+The middle path provides energy from 15 seconds to 2 minutes.

 The perfect form allows you to make things more challenging no matter what you are doing.

 The change in speed will confuse the muscle and send it into shock.
-Your body can adapt to change, but it does not like sudden change.
+Your body can adapt to change but does not like sudden change.
 Exercises like the box jump and clap pushups get a quick response from your body because they use similar speed tactics.
 The deadlift and squat call for speed pushing up and control coming down.

 The role a speed home workout plays in building bigger muscles.

 The protein provides the material to build muscles, and hormones tell the cells what to do with the protein.
 Building muscle is not protein’s only job.
-It can make cells, enzymes, hormones and provide energy for the body.
+It can make cells, enzymes, and hormones and provide energy for the body.
 That is why hormones like testosterone are so important.
 Just because you eat protein does not mean your body will use it to build bigger muscles.
 Testosterone and other human growth hormones must tell the body to use protein for muscle growth.

 The speed home workout and hormones give your body a reason to build muscle with protein.
-By placing stress on the muscles with speed or power, you can grow bigger muscles instead of storing body fat with the food you eat.
+By placing stress on the muscles with speed or power, you can grow bigger muscles instead of storing body fat in the food you eat.